 Order confirmation emails, delivery updates, and requests for a product review are all examples of transactional emails.

-That said, the boundary between marketing and transactional emails isn’t always clear.
+That said, the boundary between marketing and transactional emails isn’t always clear (hence the term transactional email marketing).
 Cart abandonment emails, for example, are highly personalized emails related to specific transactions.
 But they can also be described as marketing emails (and mighty powerful ones at that).
 Password reset emails, on the other hand, fall exclusively into the transactional category.

 If you’re in any doubt, just remember the three criteria described above: transactional emails relate to a transaction, they’re highly personal, and they are triggered by a specific action.